MichaelCurrin/gh-pages-no-jekyll/README.md

 - No custom styling with CSS.
 - No Jekyll theme or Liquid syntax is used.
 Where Liquid is actually used, it is code snippets and the `raw` tag is used to stop from rendering and giving an error on values no available).
 - The Jekyll build is still run on Github Pages to convert markdown to HTML (a `.nojekyll` file would prevent this).
-- This project is not meant to be run locally.
+- This project is **not** meant to be run locally (if there is a way, this is not covered here).

 Read more on the live demo site, which serves from the [docs](/docs) directory.

 [![Site Github Pages](https://img.shields.io/badge/site-Github%20Pages-blue?style=for-the-badge)](https://michaelcurrin.github.io/gh-pages-no-jekyll/)

+## What about a Wiki?

+As an alternative, consider using the Wiki feature on Github.

+It will give a similar Github-styled experience of doc pages that separate from the code and files, but with the benefit of a menu.
+Note that a Wiki lives in its own repo, so updates made independently to the main part of the repo.